-Located on a beautiful silver lake (known as Kwan Phayao) surrounded by palm trees and mountains in the distance, Phayao is a very picturesque Thai town that receives little tourists.
+Located on a beautiful silver shimmering lake (known as Kwan Phayao) surrounded by palm trees and mountains in the distance, Phayao is a very picturesque Thai town that receives surprisingly few tourists.

-Just three hours by bus or motorbike from the hugely popular Chiang Mai, Phayao is a pleasant escape from the well-trodden backpacker trail.
-The town is becoming popular amongst ‘weekending’ Thais who walk under umbrellas in the ornate gardens and have picnics in the well-maintained parks that surround the lake.
+Just three hours by bus or motorbike from the hugely popular Chiang Mai, Phayao is a pleasant escape from the well-trodden backpacker trail of Southeast Asia.
+The town is becoming popular amongst ‘weekending’ Thais who walk under sun umbrellas in the ornate gardens and have extensive picnics in the well-maintained parks that surround the lake.

 Things to do in Phayao:

 As the centre-piece of the town, most visitors spend time drinking a Singha, sampling the local fish at a restaurant and watching the sunset over the beautiful Kwan Phayao Lake.
 Watch the fishermen in the morning get their daily catch or chill out by the banks in the evening with a map and plan your next adventure in the gorgeous surrounding countryside.
 Relaxing is the order of the day here in Phayao!

 Exploring the nearby countryside by motorbike is one of the most enjoyable pursuits in Phayao as you come across waterfalls, incredible views and welcoming local villages.
 Don’t miss the Huai Ton Phueng Waterfall just an hour and a half’s beautiful drive away from the town.